hoytech/quadrable/README.md

 The reason we use trees is because of the exponential growth in the number of nodes as the number of levels is increased.
 In other words, the number of intermediate nodes that must be traversed to get to a leaf grows much slower than the total number of nodes.

-In computer science trees are usually drawn as growing in the downwards direction, for some reason.
-Because of this, we'll use the term "depth" to refer to how many levels down you are from the top node (the "root").
+For some reason, computer science trees are usually drawn as growing in the downwards direction.
+Because of this, we use the term "depth" to refer to how many levels down you are from the top node (the "root").

 ![](docs/exponential.svg)

 ### Merkle Trees

-In a merkle tree, each node has a "nodeHash" which is the formed by hashing the concatenation of its children nodeHashes.
+In a merkle tree, each node has a "nodeHash" which is formed by hashing the concatenation of its children nodeHashes.
 In Quadrable the tree is binary, so there are always exactly two children (except for leaf nodes, which have none).
 The order of the concatenation is important: The left child's nodeHash comes first, followed by the right child's:

 ![](docs/hash-tree.svg)